Azure/azure-functions-sql-extension/README.md

 - Output bindings against tables with columns of data types `NTEXT`, `TEXT`, or `IMAGE` are not supported and data upserts will fail.
 These types [will be removed](https://docs.microsoft.com/sql/t-sql/data-types/ntext-text-and-image-transact-sql) in a future version of SQL Server and are not compatible with the `OPENJSON` function used by this Azure Functions binding.

+- Trigger bindings will exhibit undefined behavior if the SQL table schema gets modified while the user application is running, for example, if a column is added, renamed or deleted or if the primary key is modified or deleted.
+In such cases, restarting the application should help resolve any errors.

 ## Telemetry

 This extension collect usage data in order to help us improve your experience.
 The data is anonymous and doesn't include any personal information.
 You can opt-out of telemetry by setting the `AZUREFUNCTIONS_SQLBINDINGS_TELEMETRY_OPTOUT` environment variable or the `AzureFunctionsSqlBindingsTelemetryOptOut` app setting (in your `*.settings.json` file) to '1', 'true' or 'yes';